eamena-project/eamenaR/README.md

 The ***eamenaR*** package allows to analyse the [typological](https://github.com/eamena-oxford/eamenaR#typology), [spatial](https://github.com/eamena-oxford/eamenaR#time) and [temporal](https://github.com/eamena-oxford/eamenaR#time) data of the [EAMENA database](https://database.eamena.org/en/).

 The two main sources of data are:
-* GeoJSON files exported by [EAMEANA searches](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme),
+* GeoJSON files exported by [EAMEANA searches](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme);
-* data exported *via* a direct connection to the EAMENA PostgreSQL database (restricted access).
+* data exported *via* a direct connection to the EAMENA PostgreSQL database (restricted access);

 The two main types of output are:
 * static graphs and maps, for publication on paper;
-* interactive graphs and maps for publication on the web;
+* interactive graphs and maps for publication on the web (with Plotly and Leaflet);

 Together with analysis functions, the package offers different methods to manage inputs and outputs from/to EAMENA.